April 15, 2001 | Easter Sunday

 And death shall be no more; (semi-colon)

-Death, (coma) thou shalt die.
+Death, (comma) thou shalt die.

 Vivian is alone mostly.
 As she becomes weaker and sicker, John Donne’s words keep emerging in her subconscious.
 But then, as death nears, someone finally speaks her name.
 Her professor and mentor, now an elderly woman, seeks her, finds her, alone in her hospital bed and says, “Vivian—is that you?
 Oh Vivian” and then does the most remarkable thing—removes her shoes and gets in bed and holds Vivian, cradling her head to her breast.
 She opens a package, this demanding, dignified, sophisticated scholar of sixteenth-century English literature, and reads Vivian the book she has brought.
 It’s not John Donne; it’s a simple child’s book about love that will not let us go.
 It is about what John Donne wrote about.
 It is about love more powerful than death.